arcticlcc/dmplanner/resources/doc/csc/Home.md

 This documentation was rendered from [this markdown file](resources/doc/csc/Home.md).

-For more info on Markdown, see [John Gruber's original spec](http://daringfireball.net/projects/markdown/) and the [Github-flavored Markdown info page](http://github.github.com/github-flavored-markdown/).
+For more info on Markdown, see [John Gruber's original spec](http://daringfireball.net/projects/markdown/) and the [Github Markdown info page](https://guides.github.com/features/mastering-markdown/).
 Also, the [Markdown CheatSheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).